MagnumOpuses/jobtechdev.se/content/devguide/projects/_index.md

 # Set the page as a chapter, changing the way it's displayed
 chapter: true
 # Hide a menu entry by setting this to true
-hidden: true
+hidden: false
 # Display name of this page modifier.
 If set, it will be displayed in the footer.
 LastModifierDisplayName: ""
 # Email of this page modifier.
 If set with LastModifierDisplayName, it will be displayed in the footer
 LastModifierEmail: ""
-draft: true
+draft: false

 ---
-### Discover our ongoing projects
+### Discover our projects